AnikaMicrosoft/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 1. On SEA-SVR1, switch to Microsoft Edge.

-2. In the Microsoft Entra admin center, in the Navigation pane, select **Roles & admins**.
+2. In the Microsoft Entra admin center, in the Navigation pane under Entra ID, select **Roles & admins**.

     > Note that you can scroll down the list or use the search box to find the **Role** you are looking for.